 Tim, Founder and Director, coordinates The Sports Clinic’s wide-ranging services through his professional team of physiotherapists exercise physiologists, corrective exercise trainers, physical therapists, masseurs, acupuncturists and sports scientists.

-Tim draws a on a wealth of practical experience as well as tertiary qualifications in human movement, bio-mechanics, applied science, sports massage and strength and conditioning.
-During Tim’s 25-year career, he has consulted to elite athletes and top sporting organisations in soccer, cricket, AFL, tennis, snow sports and a range of summer Olympic sports.
+Tim draws a on a wealth of practical experience as well as a range of tertiary qualifications in human movement, bio-mechanics, applied science, sports massage and strength and conditioning.
+During Tim’s 25-year career, he has consulted to elite international athletes and top sporting organisations in soccer, cricket, AFL, tennis, snow sports and a range of summer Olympic sports.

 Ryan believes in a collaborative approach, where the client and the physiotherapist partner together to apply rehabilitative and preventative approaches.
 This enables clients to reap the pain-relieving benefits of physiotherapy while learning new training techniques.
 Clients can then move seamlessly from injury to rehabilitation to training for strength and injury prevention.

 In addition to enjoying his time at the Sports clinic with his clients at the Sports Clinic, Ryan is also the head physiotherapist for the Victorian Amateur Football League (VAFA) AFL Club, Collegians.
 Previously, he has also been a physiotherapist for National Premier League football club, Bentleigh Greens and NEAFL AFL club, Sydney University.

 Memberships: Australian Physiotherapy Association (APA), Sports Medicine Australia (SMA)., P,